eModbus/eModbus/README.md

 **Note**: without a ``setTarget()`` or using a client constructor with a target host no ``addRequest()`` will make any sense for TCP!

 The optional ``timeout`` and ``interval`` parameters will let you override the standards set with the ``setTimeout()`` method **for just those requests sent from now on to the targeted host/port**.
 The next ``setTarget()`` will return to the standard values, if not specified differently again.

+##### _**AsyncTCP only**_ ``void connect()`` and ``void disconnect()``
+The library connects automatically upon making the first request.
+However, you can also connect manually.
+When making requests, the requests are put in a queue and the queue is processed once connected.
+There is however a delay of 500msec between the moment the connection is established and the first request is sent to the server.
+All the following requests are send immediately.

+You can avoid the 500msec delay by connecting manually.

+Disconnecting is also automatic (see ``void setIdleTimeout(uint32_t timeout)``).
+Likewise, you can disconnect manually.

+##### _**AsyncTCP only**_ ``void setIdleTimeout(uint32_t timeout)``
+Sets the time after which the client closes the TCP connection to the server.
+The async version tries to keep the connection to the server open.
+Upon the first request, a connection is made to the server and is kept open.
+If no data has been received from the server after the idle timeout, the client will close the connection.

+Mind that the client will only reset the idle timeout timer upon data reception and not when sending.

+##### _**AsyncTCP only**_ ``void setMaxInflightRequests(uint32_t maxInflightRequests)``
+Sets the maximum number of messages that are sent to the server at once.
+The async modbus client sends all the requests to the server without waiting for an earlier request to receive a response.
+This can result in message loss because the server could has a limited queue.
+Setting this number to 1 mimics a sync client.

 [Return to top](#modbusunified)